-Continue to integrate risk management processes with other management processes in the Division.
+Continue to integrate risk management processes with other management processes.

-Staff will continue to review risks in Linear Infrastructure Services and Infrastructure Capital Planning processes and look for opportunities to mitigate risks.
+Staff will continue to review risks in LIS and Infrastructure Capital Planning processes and look for opportunities to mitigate risks.

 Infrastructure Capital Planning staff are in the process of incorporating risk assessment into the planning procedures for road and bridge capital projects.
 Risk assessment will be a component of the asset management plans for both roads and bridges and will be incorporated in the City's pavement management program to assist in prioritizing road projects.